JrVerbiest/jrverbiest.github.io/README.md

 Previously, I served as an engineer-researcher and technical developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to research on auditory-motor coupling in individuals with cerebellar impairments.

-Beyond academia, I have substantial industry experience, having held various roles in engineering, consulting, and project management between 2007 and 2020.
+Beyond academia, I have substantial industry experience, having held various roles in engineering, consulting, and project management.
 This background has equipped me with a strong, practical skill set, enabling me to bridge complex engineering challenges with market-oriented solutions.

 ---